miningpy/miningpy/CONTRIBUTING.md

 master.

-To ensure someone else reviews your code, at least one other member of the pyvista contributors group must review and verify your code meets our community's standards.
+To ensure someone else reviews your code, at least one other member of the MiningPy contributors group must review and verify your code meets our community's standards.
 Once approved, if you have write permission you may merge the branch.
 If you don't have write permission, the reviewer or someone else with write permission will